ICOA-SBC/MD_DL_BA/Timenucy/readme.md

 ## Testing

-Metrics are computed on the test set at the end of the training in `timenucy_train.py` but it is possible to perform solely the evaluation of a model by using `timenucy_test.py`.
-It works on a single GPU.
+Metrics are computed at the end of the training in `timenucy_train.py` but it is possible to launch this computation apart with `timenucy_test.py`, it works on a single GPU.

 ```commandline
 conda activate MD_DL_BA_env